detlefgerhardt/RomBrowser/README.md

 - In the directory window browse to the ROM image file you want to display.
 - Select another panel and browse to another file - and so on...
 - Check the compare button on at least 2 panel to compare them.
 The difference are show as yellow patterns.
 - It it possible to compare ROM images of different size.
-The bytes that are missing in the smaller images are also shown as yellow patterns.
+The bytes that are missing in the smaller images are also shown as yellow patterns in the larger images.

 ## Links